mikejmoore/docker-swarm-sdk/README.md

 # docker-swarm-api

+Ruby compatible API for managing Docker Swarm clusters.

 Must use Docker API Version of 1.24 or above.

 This project leverages swipely/docker-api, and adds Docker Swarm capability.

-Warning: cannot create overlay network in Docker Engine versions less than 1.13.
+Warning: cannot create overlay network in Docker Engine versions less than 1.13 (which is still categoriezed as Dev, not as stable).

 Sample Usage
 ------------